 Today I’m scooping up a stack of mostly textbooks we are parting ways with and handing them off to the library for a future Friends book sale.
 My thought is the Friends probably don’t want them either, but it seems unkind, somehow, and certainly not green, to just toss them.

-I suppose there’s a proper or a trendy technique for disposing of old textbooks and displaced volumes.
-Someone may email me and say “You should have contacted the (this) or packaged them up and mailed them to the (that).”
+I suppose there’s a proper technique for disposing of old textbooks and displaced volumes.
+Someone may email and say “You should have contacted the (this) or packaged them up and mailed them to the (that).”
 But instead, I’m palming them off to the Friends for evaluation and disposal.
 I’m wretched.

 I often think of the lady who attended one of my “bucket list” programs.
 When asked what’s on the group members’ bucket lists, she provided the most curious answer I’ve heard from the hundreds who have participated in the exercise.
 She said, “To leave this world with no more than one bag of possessions.”